taku-moe/taku.cli/README.md

 # taku.cli
 Taku for people that like terminals

+This is still in testing and may or may not work